In 1992 director Bernard Rose adapted a short novella by Clive Barker entitled “The Forbidden” into a big screen horror film: Candyman.

 Murders sadly had become common place in this area, whether it was related to the gangs that called Cabrini home or others who saw the wild west nature of the property as an opportunity to do wrong.
 It just became a normal occurrence.
 Officers annually closed the streets to Cabrini on New Years Eve to keep any traffic out of the area as gangs would take to the streets firing their weapons any and every direction in a blatant display of disregard for the law.
 One of the most saddening occurrences was the accidental shooting of Dantrell Davis.
 He was 7 year old boy shot and killed by a gang member from one of the high rises who was aiming for a rival gang member.
 Dantrell Davis was holding his mothers hand as they walked to school when it happened.
 His tragic death would become one of the main factors over the neighborhoods lifespan that finally caused the city to take action.

 For years Cabrini-Green was synonymous with a danger and crime.
-While the rest of the United States along with Chicago had other housing projects reported to be just as dangerous or at times worse such as the Robert Taylor homes and the ABLA houses, they weren’t put on display in a popular movie that we watched over and over again throughout our lives.
+While the rest of the United States along with Chicago had other housing projects reported to be just as dangerous or at times worse such as the Robert Taylor homes and the ABLA houses in Chicago, they weren’t put on display in a popular movie that we watched over and over again throughout our lives.

 Candyman now serves as a bit of a time capsule for them as well as us.
 It’s become one of those all time horror films that introduced the world to a now classic horror character.
 Still most people who have seen the movie won’t ever know that the neighborhood was demolished.
 They won’t know how severe the situation was while the gangs essentially held the neighborhoods hostage.
 Nor will they ever know the true stories of Ruthie Mae McCoy or Dantrell Davis.